 An emergency visit to the Department of Veterans Affairs hospital in Charleston, South Carolina, in 2014 changed his life, not because he was able to get treatment — no inpatient psychiatric beds were available that day – but because an intern slipped him a note.

-Read Next: Marines Begin Training in the as South Sea Tensions Seethe
+Read Next: Marines Begin Training in the Philippines as South China Sea Tensions Seethe

 The intern knew that in Charleston, a researcher for the Multidisciplinary Association for Psychedelic Studies, or MAPS, was conducting a safety trial on the use of MDMA — 3,4-methylenedioxymethamphetamine, also known as ecstasy or molly — for treatment-resistant post-traumatic stress disorder.